 A 2017 Gartner press release noted the necessity of moving to an event-centric business strategy, noting that “A digital business technology foundation must support continuous availability, massive scalability, automatic recovery and dynamic extensibility.”
 Due to these benefits, Gartner touted EDA as a crucial tool for supporting digital business transformation.
 Nearly four years later, EDA is more relevant than ever.
 Not only does it provide real-time processing for IoTs and low-latency websites, it delivers on-demand scalability, fault tolerance for mission-critical services, a single source of truth for distributed applications, and efficient analysis, monitoring, and logging of data to lower costs and resource utilization.

 Azion’s Edge Functions helps companies seamlessly transition to an event-driven architecture by creating event-driven functions each designed to perform a specific task, reducing the need to rewrite or rebuild large codebases.
-Using our edge computing platform, Edge Functions automatically execute on the edge location closest to end users for the lowest possible latency, cost, and resource use.
+Using our edge platform, Edge Functions automatically execute on the edge location closest to end users for the lowest possible latency, cost, and resource use.
 In addition, real-time insights about application performance can be easily accessed through Real-Time Metrics, which integrates with popular Big Data and SIEM tools to analyze and respond to events in real time.
 To learn more about Edge Functions, visit our product page or sign up for a free account to start building event-driven functions today.